 This popular talk will explain not only what is most commonly referred to as a big cat, but will also outline where these cats live and what problems they are facing in their natural habitat.
 Furthermore, Barbara will look in her talk at conservation efforts, which may prevent the extinction of big cat species.

 The talk is illustrated by photos, Barbara has taken in captivity and in South Africa.Views: 573 | Enquiries: 2

 Barbara Meyer is a wildlife photographer, who dedicates her photography to help endangered big cat species in their fight for survival.
 In this sense she has provided talks on big cats and wildlife conservation for over 12 years.

 Through her support of big cat conservation groups and work with zoos and wildlife parks as well as through research for publications like articles and booklets Barbara has gained a good understanding about big cat species and an insight into the conservation work that is done to prevent their extinction.

-Barbara provides talks across all counties of the East Midlands as well as in Cambridgeshire, Northamptonshire and South Yorkshire, and she may also be available at short notice if another speaker has to cancel his/her engagement or need to reschedule.
+Barbara provides talks across all counties in the East Midlands as well as in adjoining parts of Cambridgeshire, Northamptonshire and South Yorkshire, and she may also be available at short notice if another speaker has to cancel his/her engagement or need to reschedule.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: